Eid Shopping Gains Momentum Amid Third Wave of COVID-19:

-With Eid just round the corner, main markets of Karachi are packed with rush of people thronging shopping malls, with massive traffic jams on the roads making social distancing ineffective.
-People are seen flouting standard operating procedures (SOPs) set by the government to mitigate surge in Covid cases.
+With Eid just around the corner, the main markets of Karachi are packed with a rush of people thronging shopping malls.
+With massive traffic jams on the roads, social distancing is ineffective.
+People are seen flouting standard operating procedures (SOPs) set by the government to mitigate surge in COVID-19 cases.

-Mehndi and bangles seem to be the luxury for women on chand raats, the demand for which has not gone down.
-Although the bangles accessible in the market are of a less extravagant nature, women are seen following the propensity of taking their Eid clothes to the bangle store and matching their bangles with the colours of Eid clothes.
+Mehndi and bangles seem to be the luxury for women on Chand Raats, the demand for which has not gone down.
+Although the bangles accessible in the market are less extravagant, women are seen following the propensity to take their Eid clothes to the bangle store and match their bangles with the colours of Eid clothes.

-On this joyous occasion of Eid, let’s all adhere to the Covid-19 precautionary measures and the Government’s Public Emergency Regulations in order to prevent the spread of the virus.
+Eid Shopping Gains Momentum Amid Third Wave of COVID-19.
+However, on this joyous occasion of Eid, let’s all adhere to the COVID-19 precautionary measures and the Government’s Public Emergency Regulations in order to prevent the spread of the virus.